 Remember, the tanning process is really a controlled burn when it comes down to it.
 So be careful to moisturize and care for your skin in order to keep it supple and beautiful.

 Once you’ve let your lotions and bronzers set for the allotted 2-3 hours, a shower will certainly be helpful for the skin!

 Showering after Self Tanner and Sunless Tanning

 If you shower too quickly after applying a “fake tan” like Tan Physics (reviewed here), Loving Tan (reviewed here), or Mystic Tan (reviewed here), you’ll wash off the tanning solution.
 This will frequently result in a streaky, unattractive tan, and should be avoided.

 As the DHA oxidizes on the skin, it results in that luscious deep golden glow.
-This process generally takes 4 hours to complete after the application of the self-tanner, and you don’t want to halt it with a shower!
+This process generally takes at least 4 hours to complete after the application of the self-tanner, and you don’t want to halt it with a shower!

 However, you should look at the individual self-tanner you’ve chosen, as some self-tanners and sunless tanners recommend not showering for up to 8 hours after application.